Ayaan-Govil/TournaBot/README.md

 ## Main Features

+- **Automatic tournament reminders** an hour before your tournaments begin, which provide tournament/event information.

 - **Automatic match calling** called DQ pinging, which automatically pings users in a specified channel a minute after their match has been called.

 - **User tournament results** that include details and sets from a user's three latest tournaments.